christinezyang/christinezyang.github.io/_posts/2022-01-17-buck-fig-finance.md

 **Expectation:** Traders welcome new ways of thinking and fresh perspectives, basically anything that can give you an edge over other traders.

-**Reality:** There is one path to success - do what everyone else was doing.
+**Reality:** There is one path to success: do what everyone else was doing.
 And everyone else was only doing what they were doing because that's what we were told to do in order to succeed.
 Second warning sign: an MD literally recommended us to "keep our head down" and just diligently do what the higher-ups told us to.

 **Expectation:** fun, meaningful work.